Comment by tsimionescu

 An engineering achievement means excellence in designing a new vehicle, or updating an existing one, or inventing a new procedure, and finding the right tolerances that allow that to be replicated over and over without excess cost.

-• specialist 8 hours ago
+• specialist a year ago

 Aha.